Las Vegas Like a Local: A Guide to Exploring Downtown Las Vegas

 2. Fremont East Entertainment District

-Built in 2002, the Fremont East Entertainment District (FEED) is comprised of six blocks stretching from Las Vegas Boulevard East to 8th Street and from Ogden Street South to Carson.
+Built in 2002, the Fremont East Entertainment District (FEED) comprises six blocks stretching from Las Vegas Boulevard East to 8th Street and from Ogden Street South to Carson.
 FEED is pedestrian-friendly, offering diverse street life and many eateries, cafes, bars, and lounges, as well as ample shopping opportunities and lively entertainment.
+Make sure to look down—you’ll find bronze plaques embedded in the sidewalk, offering glimpses into Las Vegas’s history, as well as interesting facts about Sin City’s many famous characters.

 3. Arts District